faberjs/faber-cli/README.md

 In this case, if not encoded, the JSON must be **minified** and then **stringified**.

-However, some terminals might **misinterpret JSONs that include spaces** in it, or ignore **escaped characters**, which would break the JSON.
+However, some terminals might **misinterpret JSONs that include spaces**, or ignore **escaped characters**, which would break the JSON anyway.
 To avoid this, encoding would be a more reliable option.

-Here is an usage example (this might or not work depending on your system):
+Here is a usage example (this might or not work depending on your system):

 ```shell
 faber create my-project --data "{\"name\":\"My Project\",\"client\":\"The Client\",\"isMultilanguage\":false}"
 ```

-> You can use an online tool like **jsonformatter.org** to [minify](https://jsonformatter.org/json-minify) and then [stringify](https://jsonformatter.org/json-stringify-online) the JSON.
+> You can use an online tool like **jsonformatter.org** to [stringify](https://jsonformatter.org/json-stringify-online) the JSON after minifying it.

 ### Reserved Properties